Request Access to Climatiqs data tool kit.

 Spend-based emission factors are estimated using 1.
 Input-Output Models that are 2. applied internationally and then 3.
 Environmentally Extended (“EE MRIO”).
 What exactly does this mean?

-• Input-Output Analysis (IOA) is an analytical framework that helps to describe, understand and analyze inter-industry dependencies in an economy.
-They were originally developed in 1930 by Leontief who was awarded a Nobel Prize for economics in 1976 for his work on econometrics.
-This analytical method is fundamental for many economic models and frameworks and is based on national accounting matrices known as input-output tables (IOTs) (see Miller and Blair, 2009).
+• Input-Output Analysis (IOA) is an analytical framework used to describe, understand, and analyze the interdependencies between industries within an economy.
+It was originally developed in 1930 by Wassily Leontief, who was awarded a Nobel Prize for economics in 1973 for his work on econometrics.
+This method underpins many economic models and frameworks and is based on national accounting matrices known as input-output tables (IOTs) (see Miller and Blair, 2009).

 • Multi-Regional (MR) refers to models that contain IOTs corresponding to many countries, often covering a global scale.
 These global models can describe entire global supply chains.

-• Environmentally Extended (EE) refers to economic models complemented with environmental variables that quantify associated impacts of economic activities, i.e. the impact on water consumption, energy use, and air pollution.
-This includes GHG emissions, which are used to derive the spend-based EFs.
+• Environmentally Extended (EE) refers to economic models complemented with variables that quantify the environmental impacts of economic activities, i.e. the impact on water consumption, energy use, air pollution, and greenhouse gas (GHG) emissions.
+The quantified impact on GHG emissions are used to derive spend-based emission factors.

 In a broad sense, EE MRIO models represent a snapshot of the global economy in a given year.
 For more details on how an IOT is constructed, please refer to Miller and Blair, 2009.